maplibre/maplibre-gl-js/docs/README.md

 ### MapLibre GL JS Documentation

-This directory contains the source for the MapLibre docs hosted at [https://maplibre.org/maplibre-gl-js/docs/](https://maplibre.org/maplibre-gl-js/docs/).
+This directory contains the source for the [MapLibre GL JS docs](https://maplibre.org/maplibre-gl-js/docs/)hosted on the MapLibre site.

-Besides this README, each other file in this directory corresponds to a site page after processing by [MkDocs](https://www.mkdocs.org/).
+Besides this README, each other `.md` file in this directory corresponds to a site page.
+Each is converted into an `.html` file by [MkDocs](https://www.mkdocs.org/).
 ## Setting up Docker access

 If you're on Linux, before you can run the docs you need to give your user permission to run `docker` commands without `sudo`, as explained [here in the Docker docs](https://docs.docker.com/engine/install/linux-postinstall/).